 6. I also set up a fan on low speed for 20 minutes a day to blow over the seedlings.
 The fan creates a wind effect thereby causing the seedlings to grow thicker and stronger.
 Professional greenhouses do this, too.
 I hope some of this info helps.
 Have fun!

 That's damp off -- and you can buy a treatment to put in the water you are using to control it.
 I used No-Damp - add drops in the watering can and it keeps it at bay.
 Damping is a fungus and can be in soil -- use a commercially prepared soiless mix for growing seeds, use No-Damp, make sure there is enough light and you should keep the loss of seedlings to a minimum.
-Good luck!
-It is so discouraging to lose plants - and can be heartbreaking when the seeds are very special, rare ones.

 I've been growing my seeds outdoors next to the house and I water daily, but this morning I thinned them and replanted them so they'd have room to grow and now they're all wilted!
 Are they going to die on me?
 I use Miracle Gro soil.